Spending one day in Amsterdam and looking for an easy-to-follow itinerary? Look no further! I have a complete guide for you.

 - Wear comfy walking shoes.
-Although Amsterdam is a compact city, you might need to walk a little between attractions on cobblestone streets.
+Amsterdam City center is full of cobblestone streets and they can be quite unregular at times.
 You can copy Bruna’s packing list if you want.

 - Don’t walk on the bike lanes.
-The same way you wouldn’t walk on the streets because there are cars, don’t walk on the bike lanes.
+In the same way you wouldn’t walk on the streets because there are cars, don’t walk on the bike lanes.
 It can be dangerous.

 - Bring an anti-theft purse with you.
 Amsterdam has loads of pickpockets, and you’ll want to protect yourself from them.
 These are the best travel purses.